CultivateHQ/cultivateHQ.com/source/posts/2015-08-31-conman-elm.md

 ## 4. Building a Contact View

-Let's now swap out our "ConMan is in a View!" text for something more useful
+Let's now swap out our "ConMan is in a View!" text for something more useful.

 1. Replace the current View code with the following: